 If there’s a great deal of potential for fluidity during subscription contract terms, it’s important to have mechanisms in place for tracking changes and synchronizing billing, proration, and revenue data between Salesforce CPQ and NetSuite.
 Even a single amendment to a subscription can introduce complexity to keeping your sales and billing processes in sync.
 As you add the potential for more price changes, billing term changes, product changes and more, this complexity grows exponentially.
 A Salesforce CPQ-NetSuite integration will drastically reduce the risk of these being out of sync over time.

 If you answered yes to any of the questions above, then you may benefit from the Salesforce CPQ-NetSuite integration provided by 360 Subscription Billing.
-This platform allows companies to simply install an integration and align business processes rather than build and maintain a custom integration.
+This platform allows companies to simply install an integration and align business processes rather than build and maintain custom integrations.

 Ready to learn more?
 Contact 360 Cloud Solutions today.